 - Anesthesia and Co-Existing Disease

 Robert K. Stoelting

-In addition, the residents will receive the yearly ASA Refresher Course Book.
-Residents in the CB year (PGY-1) will receive a $300 book allowance.
+Residents in the CB year (PGY-1) will receive a $300 educational allowance.
 CA-1 Residents are encouraged to attend the NYSSA-PGA.
 In each of the CA-2 and CA-3 years, residents may choose to go to a designated meeting (paid for by the Department).

 There is a departmental library that is available to the residents 24 hours/7 days a week on PH5.
 Many anesthesia subspecialty areas also maintain libraries with books and journals specific to their areas of specialization.
 In addition, desktop computers with on-line bibliography services and MEDLINE searches are available in the Department's libraries, lounges and conference rooms with internet access and the latest Anesthesia texts available.